 In an attempt to detect additional phosphorylation sites on the B. subtilis SsbA, we have purified the 6xHis-tagged protein directly from B. subtilis, and subjected it to a mass spectrometry analysis.
 In addition to the residue tyrosine 82, which was detected previously (6), we detected an unambiguous phosphorylation signal on the residue threonine 38, situated at the third position in the tryptic peptide TFTNQSGER (Figure 1A).
 Identification was confirmed by comparison the MS/MS spectrum of the non-phosphorylated peptide (Figure 1B).
 In order to study the effect on phosphorylation of the residue threonine 38 on the activity of SsbA, we constructed a phospho-mimetic version of the protein, SsbA T38D.
 SsbAY38D carries a negatively charged aspartate residue in place of threonine 38, thus mimicking the phosphorylation state of SsbA (17).
 SsbA, like all bacterial single-stranded DNA proteins, forms tetramers which bind single-stranded DNA (6,18).
 Each tetramer binds 25-30 base pairs (19), and longer single-stranded DNA molecules can bind several Ssb proteins.
 We therefore compared the binding of SsbA and SsbA T38D to a 40-base pair (Figure 2A) and a 80-base pair single stranded DNA fragment (Figure 2B), each with a completely random sequence.
 In each case the SsbA-DNA molar ratio was varied from 25:1 to 100:1.
 SsbA and SsbA T38D exhibited a similar binding profile with the 40-base pair fragment, in which case typically one Ssb tetramer binds per fragment.
 This suggests that the affinity of the SsbA tetramer for single-stranded DNA is not significantly affected by phosphorylation of the residue threonine 38.
 By contrast, with the 80-base pair DNA fragment, there was a significant difference in the binding profiles.
 For SsbA, for the majority of protein:DNA ratios, the dominant shifted band was the lower one, corresponding to one bound tetramer per fragment.
 SsbA T38D had a much higher propensity to form the higher molecular weight complex, with two SsbA tetramers per fragment, indicating that cooperativity of binding was enhanced by the T38D mutation.
 The effect of phosphorylation of SsbA threonine 38 would therefore seem to be quite different from the effect of phosphorylation of tyrosine 82.
 While phosphorylation of the tyrosine 82 dramatically increased the SsbA affinity for single-stranded DNA (6), phosphorylation of the threonine 38 enhanced the capacity of SsbA tetramers to attach adjacently to a single-stranded DNA substrate.
 It was recently demonstrated that the disordered C-terminal region of bacterial Ssb proteins collapses towards the tetramer upon DNA-binding (20), thus leading to a more compact structure.
 It is tempting to speculate that phosphorylation of threonine 38 could lead to a specific interaction with the C-terminal domains of adjacent SsbA monomers, and thereby aid the compacting process upon binding single-stranded DNA.
 This and other possible hypotheses regarding the phenotype of the T38D mutation will have to be verified experimentally.

 Figure 1.
 Identification of threonine 38 as the phosphorylated residue in B. subtilis SsbA.
-(A) The MS/MS spectrum of the precursor ion at m/z 560.225108, corresponding to the B. subtilis SsbA peptide TFTNQSGER with one phosphorylated residue.
-The fragmentation pattern is consistent with the residue threonine 38 being phosphorylated.
-(B) The MS/MS spectrum of the precursor ion at the m/z ratio of 520.24, corresponding to the non-phosphorylated peptide.
+(A) The MS/MS spectrum of the doubly-charged precursor ion at m/z 560.225, corresponding to the B. subtilis SsbA peptide TFTNQSGER (theoretical monoisotopic mass 560.227) with one phosphorylated residue.
+The fragmentation pattern is consistent with phosphorylation on the residue Thr38.
+(B) The MS/MS spectrum of the precursor ion at the m/z ratio of 520.240, corresponding to the non-phosphorylated peptide.